 Topics: Human rights, gender issues, immigration and national identity, peace and justice, the Scandinavian welfare state, globalization and migration, environmentalism, and social justice.

-If you are interested in a custom program on your campus, contact Sarah Pradt, HECUA’s Director of Programs.
+If you are interested in a custom program on your campus, contact Andrew Williams, HECUA’s Executive Director.